Notice: This is not legal advice. If need legal advice, seek out an attorney.

 Possession becomes ownership when an individual has lived for a specified period of time and applied for the legal ownership in the court along with all of the proofs that he has met the requirement for adverse possession.

 Is Squatters Right legal?

 Squatters’ rights are legal in Oklahoma City.
-Squatters can settle on the unoccupied or abandoned residential building or area of land without lawful permission and can apply for Squatter right after settling there for the specific period of time.
+Squatters can settle on the unoccupied or abandoned residential building or area of land without lawful permission and can apply for squatter right after settling there for a specific period of time.

 The reason for the legality of squatting in the US can be traced back to the time of European Colonialists.
 At that time, the official owner for the majority of the properties was undetermined.
 So, people from Europe were given the ownership of a land-based on the fact that they worked/lived in that land.